-Why did you choose to pursue a career-interrupting clerkship?
+Why did you choose to pursue a clerkship mid-career?

 Considering all of the opportunities available to you, why did you choose to return to S&C?

-I decided to return to S&C because of the people, as well as the Firm’s generalist model.
-The talent at S&C is top notch and I am constantly learning from my colleagues, including my peers.
-I wanted to continue to gain experience on a variety of matter types, which S&C’s model encourages.
+I decided to return to S&C because of the people, and the Firm’s generalist model.
+The talent at S&C is top-notch, and I am constantly learning from my colleagues and peers.
+I wanted to continue to gain experience on a variety of matter types, which S&C’s generalist model encourages.

 How has the experience impacted your practice?

-Perhaps most significantly, clerking helped me understand that legal writing has a very specific audience and taught me how to write for that audience.
-I feel better equipped to identify the broader issues at play in a case and present them effectively to a judge (and their clerks!).
-And, as expected, clerking also made me much more confident in my research and presentation skills.
+Clerking helped me understand that legal writing has a very specific audience and taught me how to write for that audience.
+I feel better equipped to identify the broader issues at play and present them effectively to judges.
+Clerking also made me much more confident in my research and presentation skills.